lorikkmehmeti/klassroom/README.md

 ## Usage

-To start the development server for the assessment tool, run the following command:
+To start the apps run the following commands:

+`yarn start:frontend` for React App

+This will compile the React project and start the server on `http://localhost:5000`.
+You can then open your web browser and navigate to that URL to use the assessment tool.

+`yarn start:backend` for Node App

-This will compile the project and start the server on `http://localhost:4200`.
+This will compile the Node/Express project and start the server on `http://localhost:3000`.
 You can then open your web browser and navigate to that URL to use the assessment tool.

 `yarn start`